gstrothmann/udacity_project_disaster_response/README.md

 # Disaster Response Pipeline Project

+### About the Project

+The goal of this project is an interactive webapp that is able to classify messages sent from areas in which natural disasters occured.
+The classification algorithm used is pretrained using a labeled dataset that consist of more than 20.000 messages and X possible labels.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.